NVIDIA/audio-flamingo/README.md

 ## Training Details

 Scripts for different stages of training are in the `scripts/stagex_af3.sh` folder.
 Replace the LLM pre-trained checkpoint with `Qwen-2.5-7B-Instruct` or your previoulsy trained `stagex` checkpoint (line 9), paths to data mixture (line 12) and path to the sound tower `AF-Whisper` (line 32) in the respective bash files.
-Prepare training json data files in the format below:
+Prepare training json data files in the format below (examples for single audio, multi-audio and text-only instances respectively):
 ```json
 [
   {